DSO & DPO Benchmarks for Growing Companies 2026

 How does DPO affect supplier relationships?

 Aggressively extending DPO can damage supplier relationships and potentially your credit terms.
 Suppliers talk, and a poor payment reputation can affect your ability to source materials or get favorable terms in the future.
+The goal is optimizing DPO within relationship boundaries.

 What's more important: DSO or DPO?